agiliq/mason/README.rst

 Writing new Bricks
 -------------------

-To new apps, you need to create a new class which extends from mason.bricks.base.BaseBrick.
+To new apps, you need to create a new class which extends from `mason.bricks.base.BaseBrick`.
 See the existing apps for options which can be overriden here.